jalombar/starsmasher/documentation/installation.md

 ```
 Make
 ```
 Now the code is been recompiled and the mpirun command should run perfectly.
 If this doesn’t happen and you still get the error, you ran into a bug.
 To solve it just transfer back your files to the original Hard Disk.
-Just know that this last bug doesn’t make any sense, but just happened to me.
+Just know that this last bug doesn’t make any sense, but just happened to me and at the moment is not been solved yet.